 The theory goes ahead to explain that if a dog is eating grass to vomit, there is a likelihood that he will not engage in the behavior repeatedly.

 Exploration in puppies

 Exploration is common in new and younger dogs as they will want to know how everything in your home works.
-For instance, you may let your puppy out in the yard and he may get excited about the grass and its taste.
+For instance.

 However, your dog will stop this habit as it grows older.